What is cardiac arrest?

-- Coronary heart disease (coronary artery disease): Most cases of cardiac arrest occur in people who have coronary heart disease, where their arteries are clogged, and blood flow to the heart is reduced.
+- Coronary heart disease (coronary artery disease): Most cases of cardiac arrest occur in people who have heart conditions like coronary heart disease, where their arteries are clogged, and blood flow to the heart is reduced.
 If left untreated, coronary heart disease can result in heart failure, which can lead to cardiac arrest.

 - Heart attack: Heart attack increases the risk of a cardiac arrest.
 Cardiac arrest can occur after the heart attack or during the recovery phase.

 - Structural changes in the heart and defects: These include defects present from birth, such as congenital heart disease, as well as changes due to disease, such as an enlarged heart (cardiomyopathy).